-An action or omission by a student that significantly calls into question their competence, health status or adherence to relevant Professional Body Standards of conduct, performance and ethics (NMC 2015, HCPC 2016) should be reported to the PEF and PLSU immediately.
+An incident refers to an action or omission by a student that significantly calls into question their competence, health status or adherence to relevant Professional Body Standards of conduct, performance and ethics (NMC 2015, HCPC 2016).

-The concerns will be serious enough to warrant immediate action rather than be addressed through the mentorship/supervision and practice assessment process.
+The incident will be serious enough to warrant immediate action rather than be addressed through the supervision and practice assessment process.

 Examples of such incidents may include: